-Dr. Scottoline is an Associate Professor of Pediatrics and is Associate Program Director for the OHSU Neonatal-Perinatal Medicine Training Program, as well the neonatal medical director for the OHSU Pediatric and Neonatal Doernbecher Transport Team (PANDA).
-He is the medical director for the Doernbecher NICU congenital diaphragmatic hernia and ECMO program, for neonatal congenital heart disease, and neonatal neurologic intensive care.
-Dr. Scottoline obtained his MD and PhD in Biochemistry at Stanford University, completed pediatric residency training at Packard Children's Hospital at Stanford, and received his neonatal-perinatal medicine training in the Harvard Neonatal-Perinatal Medicine Training Program.
+Dr. Scottoline is an Associate Professor of Pediatrics and the Neonatal Medical Director for the OHSU Pediatric and Neonatal Doernbecher Transport Team (PANDA).
+He is the Medical Director for the Doernbecher NICU congenital diaphragmatic hernia and ECMO program, for neonatal congenital heart disease, and neonatal neurologic intensive care.
+Dr. Scottoline obtained his M.D. and Ph.D. in Biochemistry at Stanford University, completed pediatric residency training at Packard Children's Hospital at Stanford, and received his neonatal-perinatal medicine training in the Harvard Neonatal-Perinatal Medicine Training Program.
 Dr. Scottoline's main research focus is using biochemical approaches to address problems in neonatal nutrition and growth.
 His group is working in conjunction with collaborators at Oregon State University to use proteomic, peptidomic, biochemical, and eventually, metabolomic approaches to study neonatal protein digestion, with three funded studies in progress.
 The first, funded by the Gerber Foundation, is studying the capacity of neonates, from extremely preterm to term, to digest human milk proteins; the second, funded by the Bill and Melinda Gates Foundation (BMGF), is studying the fate of immunoglobulins in human milk in the neonatal gut, in particular in the presence of gastrointestinal proteases; and the third, funded by the USDA, aims to determine if bioactive peptides derived from human milk proteins are generated in situ in the neonatal gut, and their functions – two examples being peptides that are have antibacterial or immunomodulatory functions.
 Dr. Scottoline is in the early stages of investigating new methods for assessing bone growth in neonates, and his group has, in partnership with the Bill and Melinda Gates Foundation and groups at University of California, Berkeley and the University of North Carolina, validated for clinical use a novel biochemical method to assess lean muscle mass accrual in neonates, well infants, and children.
 The method provides a simple, non-invasive method to assess lean growth in children, potentially providing a simple tool for not only evaluating nutrition worldwide where growth stunting is prevalent, but also a tool for evaluating improved interventions for extra-uterine growth restriction in the NICU.
 In terms of clinical research, he is and investigating PFTs as a potential tool for evaluating congenital diaphragmatic hernia (CDH) severity, is working together with several members of the Divisions of Neonatology and Pediatric Cardiology to develop functional and biomarker methods for identifying and managing neonates with pulmonary hypertension, and has been involved in investigating CPAP as a means to improve lung function, with other projects upcoming.

 Jamie Warren, M.D.